 Keep money and copies of your passport and visa safe

-Theft is possible on the road, so it’s safe to have these copies stashed in your backpack.
-Also, it’s best you keep your money in a small pocket inside your backpack.
+Theft is possible on the road, so having these copies stashed in your backpack is safe.
+Also, you should keep your money in a small pocket inside your backpack.

 Backpacking Tips: Mental and Physical Preparation

-Backpacking can be overwhelming, but when you properly prepare yourself, you’ll definitely enjoy it.
+Backpacking can be overwhelming, but you’ll enjoy it when you properly prepare yourself.

 Pack your bag when you’re relaxed

-This goes for any form of travel; if you stress pack, you might pack too much or too little, and you can forget important items.
-Also, practice unpacking your backpack and how to use your gear.
+This goes for any travel; if you stress pack, you might pack too much or too little, and you can forget essential items.
+Also, practice unpacking your backpack and using your gear.

 Let your loved ones know where you’re going, when, and with who